 Chickens and Eggs Are Not The Same

-In my thinking, oppressive impulses born from beliefs about “might makes right” are the disease.
+CulturalPTSD theory takes the stance that it is the oppressive impulses born from beliefs about “might makes right” that are the disease.
 In this view, serious problems like patriarchy, economic exploitation, racism, homophobia, environmental and animal exploitation, fascist, authoritarian thinking, religious persecution, colonization and other oppressions are symptoms, not root causal agents.

 Don’t get me wrong here, you can definitely (and in many cases horrifically easily) die from these symptoms—I’m NOT dismissing them at all.
 However, you can also die from a myriad of opportunistic infections and cancers brought on by HIV that develops into AIDS.
 If you try to cure AIDS by only focusing on curing the specific infections or cancers that ail specific individuals, it will only get you so far.
 Medical researchers figured this out relatively quickly in the case of AIDS.